-\begin{notation} Let $L$ be a lattice and let $A\subseteq L$.
-Then: \begin{enumerate} \item $A^u$ is the collection of upper bounds of $A$, i.e., \item $A^l$ is the collection of lower bounds of $A$, i.e., \end{enumerate} \end{notation} \begin{definition} Given a lattice $L$, a subset $A\subseteq L$ is \textit{normal} iff $A=A^{\textit{ul}}$.
-We denote the collection of all normal subsets of $L$ by $\text{Norm}(L)$. \end{definition} It was demonstrated by MacLaren in \cite{maclaren} that the MacNeille completion of an ortholattice $L$ can be constructed from $\text{Norm}(L)$.
-The uniqueness of this construction follows from Banaschewski in \cite{banaschewski}.
 We call a point $u$ of a UVO-space $X$ \emph{principal} if there exists an open neighborhood $U$ of $u$ such that $v \not \in U$ for every $v \leqslant u$ distinct from $u$. \begin{proposition} Let $L$ be an ortholattice and $X$ its dual UVO-space.
 A point in $X$ is principal in the sense above if and only if it is a principal filter. \end{proposition} \begin{proof} It is clear that if $u \in X$ is a principal filter, then it is principal in the sense above.
 Suppose that $u \in X$ is principal in our sense.
 Take a neighborhood $U$ of $u$ as in the definition of principality and then a basic open set $\widehat a$ such that $u \in \widehat a \subseteq U$.
 Let $v$ be the principal filter generated by $a$.
 Assume by way of contradiction that $u$ is not a principal filter.
 Then, $v \leqslant u$ and $v \neq u$.
 By principality, we have $v \not \in U$ and \emph{a fortiori} $v \not \in \widehat a$, which is a contradiction. \end{proof} For a UVO-space $X$, let $\mathfrak{P}(X)$ be the orthoframe of principal points of $X$ with the induced orthogonality relation.
 We then have the following UVO-space translation of the MacNeille completion of an ortholattice. \begin{theorem} Let $L$ be an ortholattice and let $X$ be its dual UVO-space.
 Then, the lattice $\mathcal{R}(\mathfrak{P}(X))$ is (up to isomorphism) the MacNeille completion of $L$.